texstudio-org/texstudio/utilities/manual/source/editing.md

 ![Server connected](images/ethersync_status_panel.webp)

 The tooltip on that icon will tell you the folder which is used for sharing as well as the current access code.
 The context menu (right-click) on the icon offers to copy the code into the clipboard.
-This access code in the form of `4-alpha-button` code needs to be communicated to the collaborator for them to access this folder (as long as the host server is running).
+This access code in the form of `4-alpha-button` needs to be communicated to the collaborator for them to access this folder (as long as the host server is running).

 ![Copy access code](images/ethersync_status_panel_copyCode.webp)